crosscon/crosscon_soc/examples/cs_hypervisor_with_aes_gcm_example/README.md

 ## Current SoC limitations

 We have disabled the APLIC extension in the current version of the BA51-H because the extension is not yet fully verified.
-Therefore, external interrupt are not used to notify VMs if AES-GCM has finished processing a block.

-The UART is currently shared between two domains.
-This will be fixed in the later version of the CROSSCON SoC when two UARTs will be available so that the user will be able to connect to the Arty-A7 through separate debug keys.
+Because of that, the external interrupts are currently not propagated to guest VM's but are instead handled by OpenSBI in M-mode.